wlai-axway/test/README.md

 2. Submit a ticket to the [R&D API Dev (RDAPI)](https://jira.axway.com/projects/RDAPI/issues/RDAPI-25390?filter=allopenissues) Jira project to request that your project be added as a job to the [Jenkins Open Docs project](https://apigw-builder.lab.dubl.axway.int/view/OpenDocs/) with access to deploy the job.
 Clone or refer to [RDAPI-25716](https://jira.axway.com/browse/RDAPI-25716?) as an example.

 3. After the ticket is completed and you have access to deploy the job, sign into the [Jenkins Open Docs project](https://apigw-builder.lab.dubl.axway.int/view/OpenDocs/), click your project, and then click **Build with Parameters**.
-Select your doc portal environment (staging or production, and then click **Build**.
+Select your doc portal environment, staging or production, and then click **Build**.

 ### Remove documentation content from main Axway-Open-Docs repo (optional)